 I’ve blogged in the past about some of the traditionally made, fermented sodas I make in my home.
 Such drinks like kombucha, kvass, and homemade root beer are loaded with probiotics, are delicious to drink, and greatly assist digestion and nutrient absorption when sipped with meals.

-What to do if you are temporarily out of these homemade creations and the kids really are wanting something “soda like”?
+What to do if you are temporarily out of homemade soda and the kids really are wanting something “soda like”?
 My son came up with this creation and it pleases not only my kids, but other children as well who have visited our home for parties and the like.

 First, you will need a bottle of liquid stevia.
 Stevia is a South American herb that is up to 300 times sweeter than sugar yet does not have a marked effect on blood sugar.
 It is also extremely low calorie.
 It is the safest way to get the sweet taste with no negative effects.
 I prefer to use liquid stevia which is available in the sweetener section of most healthfood stores.